-Interest to the subscriber opting will be paid from date of issue up to 30th June or 31st December as the case may be, and thereafter half-yearly for period ending 30th June and 31st December on 1st July and 1st January.
+Interest to the subscriber opting will be paid from the date of issue up to 30th June or 31st December as the case may be, and thereafter half-yearly for the period ending 30th June and 31st December on 1st July and 1st January.

-Interest on Bonds held to the credit of Bonds Ledger Account of an investor will be paid, electronically by credit to bank account of the subscriber as per the option exercised by the investor.
+Interest on Bonds held to the credit of the Bonds Ledger Account of an investor will be paid, electronically by credit to the bank account of the subscriber as per the option exercised by the investor.

-Interest on the Bonds will be taxable under the IT Act, 1961 as applicable according to the relevant tax status of the Bond holders.
+Interest on the Bonds will be taxable under the IT Act, 1961 as applicable according to the relevant tax status of the Bondholders.

-The RBI Bonds held to the credit of Bonds Ledger Account of an investor shall not be transferable.
+The RBI Bonds held to the credit of the Bonds Ledger Account of an investor shall not be transferable.

 With so much unpredictability around, it is quite natural that we become additional cautious with your money.
 So these floating rate savings bonds might look like a fine option now, but recall your money will be locked for seven years plus.
 And you don’t get any tax benefits.
 So before going for them, surmise whether they fit well into your portfolio or not.
 That should be the deciding factor.